Ways to Keep Your Home

 • You’re named on the deed; and

-• You have the income and credit to qualify for a new loan.
+• You have the income and credit to qualify for a new loan with a reasonable interest rate.

 Common situations in which refinancing might be an option are when you are the owner of the home but are not named on the mortgage – for example if you are the owner of a home after a divorce, and only your ex-spouse was named on the mortgage.
 Or if you inherited your home after someone’s death, and the deceased person was the only one named on the mortgage.
 This is because your credit would not be harmed by missed mortgage payments on someone else’s loan.

 You might not be able to refinance if you don’t have enough income to qualify for a new loan.
-You also might not be able to refinance if you are behind on your mortgage or have other debts that are negatively impacting your credit.
+You also might not be able to refinance if you are behind on your mortgage or have other debts that negatively impact your credit.

 How can I refinance a loan?